driesvints/dotfiles/README.md

 3. Install macOS Command Line Tools by running `xcode-select --install`
 4. Copy your public and private SSH keys to `~/.ssh` and make sure they're set to `600`
 5. Clone this repo to `~/.dotfiles`
-6. Append `/usr/local/bin/zsh` to the end of your `/etc/shells` file
-7. Run `install.sh` to start the installation
+6. Run `install.sh` to start the installation
-8. Restore preferences by running `mackup restore`
+7. Restore preferences by running `mackup restore`
-9. Restart your computer to finalize the process
+8. Restart your computer to finalize the process

 Your Mac is now ready to use!